echristina/NLP-Projects/Text_Classification_ESL/README.md

 ### Acknowledgment
 This repository contains a group project completed to meet the requirement of UBC-MDS CL.

-Please note that due to privacy issues, we cannot provide the dataset.
+Please note that due to privacy issues, we do not provide the dataset.

+I thank my team members for allowing me to make this project public.

 ### Contents
 - The contents are organized in `Lab4_organized.ipynb`.